-The central topic of our present endeavor is the four (3 + 1)-dimensional (4D) BRST-quantized version of the {\it combined} field-theoretic system of the free Abelian 3-form and 1-form gauge theories where we focus on the continuous as well as the discrete symmetry transformation operators and their algebraic structures.
-In particular, we concentrate on (i) the {\it four} continuous off-shell nilpotent symmetry transformation operators, (ii) a couple of discrete duality symmetry transformations, (iii) a {\it unique} continuous bosonic symmetry transformation operator (that is constructed from the appropriate anticommutator(s) between the above nilpotent symmetry transformation operators), and (iv) the derivation of the precise algebraic structures that are obeyed by the above continuous and discrete symmetry transformation operators.
-We demonstrate that there is an uncanny resemblance between the algebraic structures that are obeyed by (i) the symmetry transformation operators of our 4D BRST-quantized theory, and (ii) the de Rham cohomological operators of differential geometry (see, e.g. [9-11]).
-We also establish a two-to-one mapping between the symmetry transformation and cohomological operators\footnote{A set of three operators ($d, \; \delta, \;\Delta$), defined on a compact manifold without a boundary, is christened as the de Rham cohomological operators of differential geometry where $(\delta)d$ (with $ \delta = \pm\, *\; d\; *,\; d = \partial_\mu \; (dx^\mu), \; \delta^2 = 0, \;d^2 = 0$) are the (co-)exterior derivatives and $\Delta = \{d,\; \delta \}$ stands for the Lalacian operator.
+The central theme of our present endeavor is the four (3 + 1)-dimensional (4D) BRST-quantized version of the {\it combined} field-theoretic system of the free Abelian 3-form\footnote{The study of the higher $p$-form ($p = 2, 3... $) gauge theories has become quite important because such kinds of {\it basic} fields appear in the quantum excitations of the (super)string theories which are the forefront areas of research activities in theoretical high energy physics (see, e.g. [9-11] and references therein).} and 1-form gauge theories where we focus on the continuous as well as the discrete symmetry transformation operators and their algebraic structure(s).
+In particular, we concentrate on (i) the {\it four} continuous off-shell nilpotent symmetry transformation operators, (ii) a couple of discrete duality symmetry transformations, (iii) a {\it unique} continuous bosonic symmetry transformation operator (that is constructed from the appropriate anticommutator(s) between the above nilpotent symmetry transformation operators), (iv) the infinitesimal and continuous ghost-scale symmetry transformation operator, and (v) the derivation of the precise algebraic structures that are obeyed by the above continuous and discrete duality symmetry transformation operators.
+We demonstrate that there is an uncanny resemblance between the algebraic structures that are obeyed by (i) the discrete and continuous symmetry transformation operators of our 4D BRST-quantized theory, and (ii) the de Rham cohomological operators\footnote{A set of three operators ($d, \; \delta, \;\Delta$), defined on a compact manifold without a boundary, is christened as the de Rham cohomological operators of differential geometry where $(\delta)d$ (with $ \delta = \pm\, *\; d\; *,\; d = \partial_\mu \; (dx^\mu), \; \delta^2 = 0, \;d^2 = 0$) are the (co-)exterior derivatives and $\Delta = \{d,\; \delta \}$ stands for the Lalacian operator.
 Here the symbol $*$ corresponds to the Hodge duality operator.
-These operators obey an algebra: $d^2 = 0, \; \delta^2 = 0,\; \Delta = \{d,\; \delta \}, \; [\Delta, \; d] = 0, \; [\Delta, \; \delta] = 0$ which is popularly known as the Hodge algebra [9-11].} at the {\it algebraic} level.
+These operators obey an algebra: $d^2 = 0, \; \delta^2 = 0,\; \Delta = \{d,\, \delta \}, \; [\Delta, \, d] = 0, \; [\Delta, \, \delta] = 0$ which is popularly known as the Hodge algebra [12-14].} of differential geometry (see, e.g. [12-14]).